Learn - Troubleshooting

 | Review count is less than file rows | Rows with missing fields are skipped quietly | Check the file for blank dates, descriptions, or amounts |

-| Undo failed after confirm | Bank lines were re-matched to a different event | Remove the conflict on the other event, retry undo |
+| Undo failed after confirm | Bank transactions were re-matched to a different event | Remove the conflict on the other event, retry undo |

 Related pages